Validity (logic): Arguments

 An argument is termed formally valid if it has structural self-consistency, i.e. if when the operands between premises are all true, the derived conclusion is always also true.
 In the third example, the initial premises cannot logically result in the conclusion and is therefore categorized as an invalid argument.

 Valid formula

 A formula of a formal language is a valid formula if and only if it is true under every possible interpretation of the language.
 In propositional logic, they are tautologies.

 Statements

-A statement can be called valid, i.e. logical truth, if it is true in all interpretations.
+A statement can be called valid, i.e. logical truth, in some systems of logic like in Modal logic if the statement is true in all interpretations.
+In Aristotelian logic statements are not valid per se.
+Validity refers to entire arguments.
+The same is true in propositional logic (statements can be true or false but not called valid or invalid).

 Soundness

 Validity of deduction is not affected by the truth of the premise or the truth of the conclusion.
 The following deduction is perfectly valid: